inaos/inac/doc/manual.md

 OS function identifiers are defined in `<libinac/error.h>`.
 Only those identifiers are allowed.
 Don't define any others.

+#### Module identifier
+Clearly identify the source (compilation unit) of error.
+For instance `INA_MOD_STRING` identify the string compilation unit.
+Developers can define their own identifiers.

 ### Push and peek instead of throw and catch
 The basic concept of our error handling is that we push an error to a global error state.
 The error state is a simple  pointer array which stores a